Quafadas/dairect-democracy/README.md

 JsonProtocolF.scala copies and pastes code from the smithy4s library.
 This is bad.
 Is there a world in which these methods enter smithys public API?

+The original JSON schema generator sketch, looked like it was going a fairly functional route.
+I have not followed it faithfully.
+I think the current strategy can work, but it may not be acceptable for you.
+Is this / how big is this problem potentially?